-UCF College of Education and Human Performance/City of Orlando Reading Camp Program
+UCF College of Education/City of Orlando Reading Camp Program

 Both undergraduate Elementary Education majors and graduate Reading Masters students are afforded this unique, multicultural experience in their respective programs.
 In addition, parents of the children receiving the personalized reading instruction participate in a Parent Education Program focused on helping their child improve his/her reading abilities at home.
 This parent program occurs while the children are being tutored in reading.